edean11/vagabondean/info.md

 permalink: /info/
 ---

-This site partially documents my travels across Europe (and possibly East Asia) in the year 2019.
+This site partially documents my travels across Europe and Asia in the year 2019.